 Fresh Seafood at Porta Marina

+Marina Grande is the most popular spot to head to Sorrento for fresh seafood.
+Many restaurants serve the local catch from the boats in the harbor.
 On a weekend night, the little town is buzzing with visitors as everyone clamors to grab a table along the water’s edge.
 You have a nice selection of restaurants, and it’s tough to go too wrong with your choice.

-That being said, if you want to head where the locals go, it is Porta Marina.
+That said, if you want to head where the locals go, it is Porta Marina.
 It’s sandwiched between two other restaurants and has blue/white decor.
-It’s also pretty tough to miss as it’s almost always the busiest restaurant in the harbor.
+It’s also pretty tough to miss, as it’s almost always the busiest restaurant in the harbor.
 If you have to wait for a table, grab a spritz at the bar adjacent to the restaurant.

 Take a boat tour along the Amalfi Coast